 Chubb has an A++ rating from AM Best and an AA rating from Standard & Poor’s, indicating excellent financial strength.
 Chubb is also highly ranked by several J.D.
 Power studies of commercial insurance satisfaction.
 The company also offers general liability insurance for many industries.

-Chubb’s general liability insurance policies may offer a global extension for overseas business.
+Chubb’s general liability insurance policies may offer a global extension for overseas businesses.
 Vendors and lessors are included as insureds.
 Chubb’s advertising and personal injury limit is not subject to an aggregate limit, and the company has an expanded definition of bodily injury that includes mental injury, humiliation, and shock.

 4.7 / 5.0